 In December, El-Masri sued the United States but last week the U.S. District Court for the Eastern District of Virginia dismissed the case.
 Judge T.S.
 Ellis III ruled that holding the proceedings would jeopardize state secrets.

-In a moment we will be joined by Khaled El-Masri’s attorney, Ben Wizner.
-But first we hear Khaled El-Masri describing his treatment at the hands of the CIA.
+In a moment we will be joined by Khalid El-Masri’s attorney, Ben Wizner.
+But first we hear Khalid El-Masri describing his treatment at the hands of the CIA.
 He spoke publicly for the first time last December shortly after the American Civil Liberties Union filed a lawsuit on his behalf.

 For more on this case, we are joined by El-Masri’s attorney: